 Erie

 Erie has a relatively small footprint.
-It only serves residents and businesses in 12 states – Illinois, Indiana, Kentucky, Maryland, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin – and the District of Columbia.
+It only serves clients in 12 states – Illinois, Indiana, Kentucky, Maryland, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, Wisconsin – and the District of Columbia.
 However, it's a top-ranked small business insurer; it was ranked fourth in the J.D.
 Power U.S. Small Commercial Insurance Study, beating out major competitors including Chubb and Nationwide.

 Erie offers a variety of commercial insurance products, including coverage packages for restaurants, auto service providers, contractors and religious organizations.